If you use the NH snowmobile Trails Map on your phone, you just might want to consider an easy snowmobile phone mount makes trail map highly visible.

 There are dozens of phone mounting options out there, some fancy, others dead-simple.
 First and foremost, a snowmobile phone mount needs to be sturdy and grip tighter than a cranky toddler to mommy’s leg.
 While there aren’t a whole lot of snowmobile specific mounts, solid options exist.

-Phone Bag Mount
+Phone Bag Snowmobile Mount Inexpensive and Simple

 Several bicycle mounts appear as though they would work on a sled, although the actual clamps are on the flimsy side.
 Handlebar phone bags are popular, inexpensive, (around $20) and offer a chance to earn your handyman badge in mounting creativity.